acerasoni/carpark/README.md

 ### Rationale

-To model the carpark, I went with reactor's persistent store [Sinks.Many](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Sinks.Many.html) backed by a bounded blocking double-ended queue (effectively non-blocking).
+To model the carpark, I chose reactor's persistent store [Sinks.Many](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Sinks.Many.html) backed by a bounded blocking double-ended queue (effectively non-blocking).
 I considered using the highly optimised cache provider [Caffeine](https://github.com/ben-manes/caffeine) as an alternative, which is concurrent, highly scalable, and provides near-optimal efficiency within the JVM.
 However, wanting to stay within the reactive ecosystem, I found Sinks.Many to be a perfect solution for modeling the carpark.

 To model car arrivals and departures, I chose [Project Reactor](https://projectreactor.io/).
 I considered simpler alternatives such as imperative Java and Java8 streams, however reactor is best-in-class for highly concurrent publisher/consumer scenarios.
 For this project, car arrivals are modeled by publishing events, and car departures by consuming events.